woolgathering/boids/README.md

   - __winSize__: the size of the window with which we read through the file.
 Can dramatically change the way it sounds.
   - __timeDisp__: random offset of the grains, max is winSize.
 Can help with phasing artifacts.
   - __start__: where to start in the file.
 0 is the beginning, 1 is the end.
+  - __start__: where to end in the file.
+0 is the beginning, 1 is the end.

 #### TimeStretchStereo
 If using a stereo signal, one must use Buffer.loadChannel for each channel to get into a different buffer.